What’s the Best Carpet for Bedrooms?

 Thick Padded Carpets

 Thick carpet padding is ideal for bedrooms and living rooms.
 Thick padded carpets provide extra cushion against the floor and better insulation.
 Padding also increases the carpet’s lifespan.
-But, thick padding may damage thin carpets.
+However, thick padding may damage thin carpets.
 Short piles, like Berber styles, are not compatible with thick padding.

 Patterned Carpets